lgreski/datasciencedepot/gettingstarted.md

 ## Question: What are data science career options for an experienced IT professional?

-**Answer:** The biggest question is whether one is willing to take an entry level data science job at an entry level salary.
+The biggest question is whether one is willing to take an entry level data science job at an entry level salary.
 Depending on one's current salary and financial flexibility, it may be worthwhile to take an entry level data science job instead of a technical project or engineering manager role.

 2 - 3 years of significant work as a data scientist will be more valuable to a person's long term career prospects than taking a job that is related to data science but where a person isn't developing a portfolio of completed data science projects.